mukund-vish/PokeCLI/README.md

 ---

-## 🚧 Known Limitations (Prototype Scope)

-- Balancing (damage formulas, catch/kill rates, EXP curves) is functional but not fully tuned
-- Single save slot — starting a new game after a reset overwrites the previous save
-- No graphical or sound elements — purely console-based by design

----

 ## 🙋 Why This Project?

 This was built as a hands-on way to go beyond tutorial-level Python — designing a system with persistent state, multiple interacting components (battles, leveling, exploration, an item/effect system, saves), and real data-driven content, without relying on any external game framework.